Call anytime

 Following the remarkable success of Mammoth millet over the years, Soya UK will be placing further acreage on full buy-back contract for Mammoth millet next Spring.

-In 2004 we embarked on a series of trials with 12 growers taking part in commercial trials of a new variety of white millet (also known as proso millet) called "Mammoth" millet.
-Mammoth performed very well and more than met our highest expectations.
-Mammoth is a very productive, short-season crop and even in the cold, wet seasons of 2007, 2012 and 2019, the crop was harvested within an acceptable time frame.
-After almost 20 years of success, we have concluded that the crop is here to stay.
+Mammoth millet is a very productive, short-season crop and even in the cold, wet seasons of 2007, 2012 and 2019, the crop was harvested within an acceptable time frame.
+After 20 years of success, we have concluded that the crop is here to stay.
 Once again, we are placing contract acreage for next spring.

 The situation has also created a major shift in the value of the crop.
 Historically, Millet for the bird seed trade has traded at a value around £80 to £100 over the value of feed wheat.
-As of spring 2023, we are seeing values ex-farm of £425 per tonne.
-This is roughly £200 over feed wheat, and this has transformed the economics of the crop.
+As of spring 2025, we are seeing values ex-farm of £325 per tonne.
+This is roughly £150 over feed wheat, and this has transformed the economics of the crop.
 You can download a gross margin here.

-web-INSET-Millet-seed-6Mammoth Millet - Arable contract growers wanted
+Millet contract growers wanted

 This situation means that we are seeking a substantial increase in our contract acreage.